gruntjs/grunt-docs/Installing-grunt.md

-For general installtion instructions, please read the [[Getting Started]] guide.
-If you need more specific information, after having read that, read on.
+For general installation instructions, please read the [[Getting Started]] guide.
+If you need more specific information after having read that, read on.

 ## Overview
 Grunt is comprised of two parts: `grunt` and `grunt-cli`.

 1. The npm module `grunt` should be installed locally to your project.
 It contains the code and logic for running tasks, loading plugins, etc.